-We provide comprehensive eye care to patients of all ages.
+We provide comprehensive eye care to patients above the age of 18.
 Our doctors are fully trained and experienced to diagnose, treat and prevent conditions from myopia and hyperopia to glaucoma, cataracts and everything in between.

 Regular Eye Exams